I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 When talking about side hustles, there are some things you should keep in mind.

-Side hustles usually require a lot of time to develop and become profitable.
+Side hustles usually require a lot of time to develop and become profitable, or they start quickly and don’t ramp up.

 So should you get into the side hustle life?
 Personally, I wouldn’t.
 Here’s why…